 We’d climb unmarked Jacks Pass and scramble down to an old ruin by a spring.
 Then south, leaving the last of the foothills, striding toward the Rio Grande and Mexico.
 At the river we’d water up and then turn back north, hiking and scrambling our way up Mariscal Mountain.
 We planned to walk its ridge until it dropped down to an old quicksilver mine.

 Then back across the desert, into the Sierra Quemada by Elephant Tusk and the long upward ascent in the Chisos.
-Maybe we’d summit Emory Peak (at 7,825’ Texas’ second highest) before making the descent back to the car and a celebration steak dinner.
+Maybe we’d summit Emory Peak (at 7,825’ the highest in the park) before making the descent back to the car and a celebration steak dinner.

 It was a plan.
 It had been done before.
 The intrepid Benders at Big Bend Chat who know all of the springs confirmed that our plan for water was sound if a bit adventurous.
 Leaving Cheyenne at dawn, we made it to Big Bend by 9:00 pm.